 I must confess, I’m not usually a resort person.
-This is mainly because I love to experience a variety of food when I travel, and I’m always keen to try simply, local fare.
-Many high end resorts, particularly those in remote areas, hold you captive to expensive food bought on site.
+This is mainly because I love to experience a variety of food when I travel, and I’m always keen to try simple local fare.
+Many high-end resorts, particularly those in remote areas, hold you captive to expensive food bought on site.
 This isn’t the case at Domes.
-Fill up on your free breakfast, have a very light lunch and then head to the small village of Plaka just a seven minute walk away.
-There, you’ll find a range of inexpensive and jovial Tavernas, all offering high quality Cretan fare.
+Fill up on your free breakfast, have a very light lunch and then head to the small village of Plaka just a seven-minute walk away.
+There, you’ll find a range of inexpensive and jovial Tavernas, all offering high-quality Cretan fare.

 4# Families enjoy free kids club plus many other facilities

 It’s important to acknowledge that Domes of Elounda is incredibly popular with families (although it does maintain a range of adults only areas to cater for couples, too).
 Above and beyond the advantage of staying in a spacious suite, there are a number of additional benefits for families.

 The resort collaborates with Worldwide Kids, a UK childcare company, to offer a number of childcare options.
 These include a free kids club for children aged 4 – 12 years of age, plus a relatively inexpensive creche for younger children.
 All childcare options feature high staff to child ratios.
 Inexpensive babysitting is available in the evenings.
 Both of my children are currently enjoying these facilities.

 If that wasn’t enough, families can also make use of free equipment – think strollers, high chairs, bottle warmers and even blenders – as part of their stay.

 …Plus enjoy stunning views and top amenities